amitdhodi/spring-custom-validator/README.md

 A custom annotation "NumericString" is created which checks if the string passed is numeric or not using custom validator.

-The custom annotation is applied to below attributes of the CustomerLocation model: locationId countryCode postCode
+The custom annotation is applied to below attributes of the CustomerLocation model: locationId, countryCode & postCode

-Also, "ValidCustomerLocation" custom annotation will validate the incoming CustomerLocation object for any contraint violation and validate it.
+Also, "ValidCustomerLocation" custom annotation will validate the incoming CustomerLocation object for any contraint violation.